MARK YAMPOLSKY

 gamer / developer / designer

-I'm a Game Designer focusing on systems design in either a multiplayer and narrative context.
+I'm currently working on an unannounced title at Wildlight Entertainment.
 I made game modes and core systems on Apex Legends for almost 3 years, ultimately leading the game modes pod and creating roadmaps for modes strategy.
-I'm currently working on my next project, although I can't share too much about it just yet.

 Along with a background in programming C++ and Java across games, mobile projects, and standalone applications, I have experience in game and UX design - both on the board and on the screen.
 Particularly, I'm a sucker for design that facilitates player-driven stories or fast-paced, competitive gameplay.
 Also, I love film dearly, and have an almost encyclopedic knowledge of TV.
 Ask me about my turntable and slowly growing vinyl collection.